Common Forklift Operator Injuries and How to Prevent Them

 Each of the suggestions above is a proven way to prevent one or more common forklift operator injuries.
 Read on to learn more about each of these suggestions.

-Head Injuries - Falling objects cause many injuries to operators (and bystanders) each year.
-The overhead guard provides some protection, but most aren’t designed to handle something heavy plummeting from above.
+Head Injuries - Falling objects injure many operators (and bystanders) each year.
+The forklift's overhead guard provides some protection, but most aren’t designed to protect the operator from heavy objects.
 A hard hat, and training on how to properly secure a load, can help drivers and other staff members avoid head injuries.

 Chronic Pain - Repetitive movements, sitting for long periods and vehicle vibration take their toll on the human body.
-Many forklift operators end up with lower back pain, musculoskeletal and/or repetitive strain injuries.
+Many forklift operators end up with lower back pain, musculoskeletal and other repetitive strain injuries.

-Whiplash - This injury typically occurs when a driver is speeding and brakes suddenly to avoid a collision.
+Whiplash - This injury typically occurs when a driver is going too fast and brakes suddenly to avoid a collision.
 It can also occur when a pedestrian suddenly steps out in front of the truck.
 Safety training for operators and pedestrians is key to preventing whiplash, an all-too-common injury.

 Some of the major causes of tipovers and overturns include: